-- As long as it can be done safely and practically, an immediate response to people's inquiries is always the ideal. - As a service organization, we must strive to always be aware of other peoples' schedules and be willing to accommodate them whenever possible. - When an immediate response is not possible, always provide a realistic expectation of when a follow-up response from a person knowledgeable of their situation can be expected. - Voicemails and emails should be responded to on the same day they were received whenever possible.
-If you cannot provide an answer immediately, you should at least tell them quickly that you are working on a solution to their question.
+- (A) As long as it can be done safely and practically, an immediate response to people's inquiries is always the ideal. - (B) As a service organization, the Village must strive to always be aware of other peoples' schedules and be willing to accommodate them whenever possible. - (C) When an immediate response is not possible, employees should always provide a realistic expectation of when a follow-up response from a person knowledgeable of their situation can be expected. - (D) Voicemails and emails should be responded to on the same day they were received whenever possible.
+If an employee can't provide an answer immediately, she or he should at least tell the person quickly that the employee is working on a solution to his or her question.

-2.9 Follow Up
+33.018 Follow-Up

-- When appropriate, send follow-up letters (or emails if that were the format of their request) to customers, with questions about how their experience with the Village could have been better. - Before ending any interaction, always be sure that all of a customer's needs have been discussed and ensure that all avenues that the Village can realistically provide to resolve the situation at hand have been addressed. - When appropriate, offer suggestions to your supervisor as to how similar problems could be avoided in the future.
+- (A) Employees should always follow up to make sure the customer's situation is resolved. - (1) When appropriate, employees should send follow-up letters (or emails, if that was the format of their request) to customers, with questions about how their experience with the village could have been better. - (2) Before ending any interaction, employees should always be sure that all of a customer's needs have been discussed and ensure that all avenues that the Village can realistically provide to resolve the situation at hand have been addressed. - (B) When appropriate, employees should offer suggestions to their supervisors as to how similar problems could be avoided in the future.